 The Portuguese Job Market for Americans

 Multinational companies in Portugal also seek employees with strong English skills for roles in sales, marketing, and international business development.
-Furthermore, the rise of remote work has expanded the possibilities, allowing Americans to collaborate with international companies and find a suitable job while living in Portugal.
+Furthermore, the rise of remote work – helped by the Digital Nomad Visa – has expanded the possibilities, allowing Americans to collaborate with international companies and find a suitable job while living in Portugal.

 Understanding the Work Culture in Portugal